marcglasberg/fast_immutable_collections/README.md

 application that is challenging to reason about and fully test.

 Flutter's reactive model encourages you to think differently about how data flows through your application.
-Of course, immutable objects are mandatory for some Flutter state management solutions like Redux, and I have developed this package mainly to use it with my own <a href="https://pub.dev/packages/async_redux">Async Redux</a>.
-But the co-author of the present package, <a href="https://github.com/psygo">Philippe Fanaro</a> likes using Bloc with immutable state.
+Of course, immutable objects are mandatory for some Flutter state management solutions like Redux — and I have developed this package mainly to use it with my own <a href="https://pub.dev/packages/async_redux">Async Redux</a>.
+But the co-author of the present package, <a href="https://github.com/psygo">Philippe Fanaro</a> likes using <a href="https://bloclibrary.dev/">BLoC</a> with immutable state.
 All state management solutions in Flutter can benefit from making your state immutable.
 Your widgets subscribe to data objects throughout your application.
 If those objects are mutable, and if your widgets mutate them, this creates opportunities for areas of your application to get out of sync with each other.
 If those objects are immutable, since